 Do Local Authorities offer any financial assistance for children with vision impairment?

-If your child has a vision impairment or other additional needs, you may be entitled to receive the following:
+If your child has vision impairment or other additional needs, you may be entitled to receive:

 Respite Care